 Expenditures related to research and development activities are generally recognized as an expense in the period in which they are incurred.
-Due to significant regulatory uncertainties and other uncertainties inherent in the development of pharmaceutical products, the Group did not capitalize any research and development expenses as internally-developed intangible assets during the years ended 31 December 2022, 2021 and 2020.
+The Company did not capitalize any development expenses as intangible assets during the years ended 31 December 2023, 2022, and 2021 as not all the criteria in paragraph 57 of IAS 38 have been met.